RamiresOliv/amazing-converter/ffmpeg/readme.md

 ## ffmpeg installation

-YOU MUST install the ffmpeg in this dir.
+YOU MUST install the ffmpeg in this dir.<br>
 You just need past here the `ffmpeg.exe`, `ffprobe.exe`, `ffplay.exe`

 ## configure by yourself